jeffrose/emitter/docs/API.md

 Destroys the internal event registry if it exists.
 This is called within `destroy()` and does not need to be called if using `Emitter` directly.

 When using `Emitter.asEmitter()`, this should be used to clean up the registry of the target object.
+This function does not exist of `defineEvents()` was not called.

 ####`Emitter.prototype.destroyEvents()`